This page has a series of videos that document the life of a baby pigeon from his first day until he learns to fly.

 In the beginning the father is standing on the lamp post a few meters from the young pigeon.
 It is early morning and time to eat.
 The squab is restless while waiting, and seems to realize that the father is close by.

 At the end of this video the father flies back to the post – perhaps waiting to see if the squab will follow.

 Video is 1 minute 55 seconds.
 (Worth watching!)

 Eventually, as we knew it would, the day comes when the young pigeon finds the confidence to fly all by itself.

 You are watching the first solo flight of our young friend.

-Eventually the squab comes back to the nest – true to its homing instinct.
+The squab eventually comes back to the nest – true to its homing instinct.